A survey of the homology cobordism group: Appendix: Examples of Homology 3 -Spheres

-A \emph{Dehn $(p/q)$-surgery} along $K$ in $S^3$ can be proceed by following two steps.
+A \emph{Dehn $(p/q)$-surgery} along $K$ in $S^3$ is constructed by following two steps.
 We first drill out the interior of $\nu(K)$ from $S^3$ and consider the knot exterior $S^3 \setminus \intB$.
-Next, we glue another solid torus $D^2 \times S^1$ to the knot exterior by respecting the homeomorphism $\varphi$.
-The resulting boundaryless $3$-manifold is given by Since $H_1(S^3_{p/q}(K), \Z) = \Z_p$, the manifolds of the form $S^3_{1/n}(K)$ are automatically homology $3$-spheres.
+Next, we glue another solid torus $D^2 \times S^1$ to the knot exterior by a homeomorphism $\varphi$.
+The resulting closed $3$-manifold $S^3_{p/q}(K)$ is given by Since $H_1(S^3_{p/q}(K); \Z) = \Z_p$, the manifolds of the form $S^3_{1/n}(K)$ are automatically homology $3$-spheres.
 In particular, Dehn showed that the Poincar\'e homology sphere can be obtained by $(-1)$-surgery along the left-handed trefoil knot $T(2,3)$ in $S^3$.

+A \emph{framed knot} in $S^3$ is a knot equipped with a smooth nowhere vanishing vector field normal to the knot.
+Thus a \emph{framing} of a knot is naturally characterized by its Seifert surface \cite{S35} and \cite{FP30} so that the specified longitude is given by $0$-framing.\footnote{The existence of Seifert surfaces of an oriented knot $K$ in an oriented $3$-manifold $M$ would be possible if and only if $K$ is null-homologous, i.e., $[K] = 0 \in H_1(M;\Z)$, one can consult \cite{R76}.} The set of framings of a knot is identified with a fixed set of rationals using a Seifert surface, so each knot has a preferred well-defined framing.
+This process can be naturally generalized to framed \emph{links} in $S^3$, which are disjoint collections of knots in $S^3$.